Key takeaways

 Mighty Mule gate openers are a popular choice for both commercial and residential properties, though the company primarily serves homes, ranches, and industrial properties.

-Mighty Mule offers both smart gate openers and remote-powered automatic gate openers.
+Mighty Mule offers both smart gate operators and remote-powered automatic gate operators.
 Their remote-controlled gate openers work for both swinging and sliding gates.
 However, Mighty Mule smart gate openers only work for swing gates.
 Their smart gate openers may also require the MMS100 Wireless Connectivity System, which enables communication up to ½ mile from the property’s wireless router.

 Read the full Mighty Mule review »